 - Sturgeon, game fish other than American shad or hickory shad, and all species of catfish taken in set or drift nets must be released unharmed into the waters where they were captured.

-Commercial shad fishermen must have a valid Georgia commercial fishing license and are required to have in their possession a free letter of authorization while commercially fishing for shad.
-Applications for an LOA can be obtained by contacting Julie Califf with the GADNR Coastal Resources Division at 912-264-7218.
-Applications for commercial licenses are available at http://georgiawildlife.com/licenses-permits-passes or at http://coastalgadnr.org/CommercialFishing.
-Commercial licenses and LOA’s may be obtained at the CRD office in Brunswick.
+Commercial shad fishermen must have a valid Georgia commercial fishing license and, effective April 1, are required to have purchased a commercial fishing endorsement for shad.
+Applications for commercial licenses and endorsements are available at http://georgiawildlife.com/licenses-permits-passes or at http://coastalgadnr.org/CommercialFishing.
+Commercial licenses and endorsements may be obtained at the CRD office in Brunswick.